corte128/NFA-to-DFA-converter/README.md

 Input Format:
-  -the first line specifies all the states of the NFA seperated by tab character delimiters -the second line specifies the input alphabet for the recognized regular language -the third line specifies the start state of the NFA -the fourth line specifies the end states of the NFA seperated by tab character delimiters
+  -the first line specifies all the states of the NFA seperated by tab character delimiters -all state identifiers are enclosed in curly brackets -the second line specifies the input alphabet for the recognized regular language -the third line specifies the start state of the NFA -the fourth line specifies the end states of the NFA seperated by tab character delimiters